"HOW TO CUT BROOM" VIDEO

 cut off all the managable branches that you can cut with

-into producing flowers.
+above ground into producing flowers.
+It is the perfect time to separate the plant from its roots.
 If cut while in bloom, the plant

 will be exposed to summer’s dry heat; the drought-stressed